algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFourthWeek.md

    - The user manual is nearly finished.

 3. Hardware components
-   - As we say in the previous week, the team didn't manage to solve the hardware problems, so they decided to use LEDs to simulate the functionality of the project.
+   - As we said in the previous week, the team didn't manage to solve the hardware problems, so they decided to use LEDs to simulate the functionality of the project.
 So the team continued to work with LEDs.

 4. Reverse engineering
    - The team continued to reverse-engineer the existing software using LEDs to test the project's functionality.
+5. Github actions and server
+   - The team managed to set up the Github actions and the server to automate the tests and check the code quality.

 ## Challenges

-The challenges encountered this week still the same as the previous week.
+The challenges encountered this week are still the same as the previous week.
 The team tried to solve the hardware problems without success.
 The team continued to work with LEDs to simulate the project's functionality.

 ## Next week's plan